daniel-manrique/Stroke_PDGFR-B_Reactivity/README.md

 **Widefield_5x_Gfap-Convex.qmd:** Contains data handling and statistical modeling for the analysis of GFAP convex hull in the ischemic hemisphere.

+**Widefield_5x_Pdgfrb-Gfap_Covariance.qmd:** Contains data and point pattern analysis for PDGFR-β and its covariance for GFAP.
+This notebook process the data from cortico-striatal lesions.

+**Widefield_5x_Pdgfrb-Gfap_Covariance_Str.qmd:** Contains data and point pattern analysis for PDGFR-β and its covariance for GFAP.
+This notebook process the data from striatal (only) lesions.

 ## Support files

 **.bib files** These are files associated to each notebook containing cited bibliography.